 - CENTRIFUGAL PUMPS: A centrifugal pump develops pressure by centrifugal force of the liquid rotating in the impeller wheel.
-The pressure developed depends upon the peripheral speed of the impeller (increasing as the square of the speed) and it remains fairly constant over a wide range of capacities up to the maximum output of the pump, if speed remains constant. - If the discharge outlet of a centrifugal pump is entirely shut off, with speed kept constant, there is a small rise in pressure, the water churns in the pump casing and the power drops to a low value.
-If the discharge is opened wide, with little resistance to flow the pressure drops while the capacity and power both increase to their maximum. - A centrifugal pump is an extremely simple mechanism mechanically, but rather complex hydraulically; in that many factors enter into the design of the impeller and water ways which will affect the pump's efficiency. - DISPLACEMENT PUMPS: Rotary and piston pumps are termed "Positive Displacement" pumps because each revolution displaces or discharge (theoretically) an exact amount of liquid, regardless of the resistance.
+The pressure developed depends upon the peripheral speed of the impeller (increasing as the square of the speed) and remains constant over a wide range of capacities up to the maximum output of the pump if the speed remains constant. - If the discharge outlet of a centrifugal pump is entirely shut off with the speed kept constant a small rise in pressure will occur; the water churns in the pump casing and the power drops to a low value.
+If the discharge is opened wide, with little resistance to flow, the pressure drops while the capacity and power both increase to their maximum. - A centrifugal pump is an extremely simple mechanism mechanically, but rather complex hydraulically; many factors enter the design of the impeller and water ways which will affect the pump's efficiency. - DISPLACEMENT PUMPS: Rotary and piston pumps are termed "Positive Displacement" pumps because each revolution displaces or discharge an exact amount (theoretically) of liquid regardless of the resistance.
 The capacity is, therefore, proportional to the number of revolutions of the pump per minute and independent of the discharge pressure except as it is reduced by "slip" (leakage past the pistons or rotors).
-For a given speed the power is directly proportional to the head.
-If the discharge is completely shut off, the pressure, power, and torque climb indefinitely until the drive power is stalled or breakage occurs.

-Slip is the greatest factor affecting efficiency of a displacement pump, and this factor is greatly influenced by the condition of and wears on the working parts.
+For a given speed, the power is directly proportional to the head.
+If the discharge is completely shut off, the pressure, power, and torque climb indefinitely until the drive power is stalled or breakage occurs. - Slip is the greatest factor affecting efficiency of a displacement pump, and this factor is greatly influenced by the condition of and wears on the working parts.